-More options – SmoothKit is a set of blur and sharpen filters that complement and extends the features of basic blurs and sharpens usually provided.
+More options.
+SmoothKit is a set of blur and sharpening filters that complement and extends the features of basic blurs and sharpens usually provided.

-Choose what to process – Selectively filter the luminance, or the chrominance, or each of the RGB channels independently.
+Choose what to process – Selectively filter the luminance, chrominance, or each of the RGB channels independently.

-Sharpen – Sharpen plugin with a proprietary technique that significantly reduces usual sharpening ringing artifacts.
+Sharpen.
+Sharpen plugin with a proprietary technique that significantly reduces the usual sharpening ringing artifacts.

 Splines to control blur direction – Ability to use splines to control the direction of the blur at each pixel.
 (Not available in Premiere Pro, Quantel eQ)